 1. Support Position

-In the support position, the gymnast holds the rings with arms straight down at their sides, with the body held upright and stable.
-This is often the first position learned on the rings.
+In the support position, the gymnast holds the rings with straight arms at their sides, maintaining an upright and still body.
+This foundational static hold builds shoulder stability and body control.

 2. Tuck Position